Edwaahh/cafeList/README.md

 # cafeList

+A simple project which demonstrates the storing of data on a web application to Firestore, a real-time nosql database that we can store out data in.

+Open the index.html file with a web browser, it will allow you to add and remove cafes in your list.
-A html which allows users to add and remove cafes to the interface.
-Users can sort through the cafes by name or city by alphabetical order
+The list of cafes can be sorted by name or city in alphabetical order.